(Note: These views are my own and do not necessarily represent the views of BOMA Calgary.)

 Referencing my many trips to both Vancouver and Washington, mentioned earlier, my non-scientific observation was that cyclists were not using the bike tracks but rather they were riding in the vehicular traffic lanes and doing just fine.

 Don’t get me wrong.
-I ride a bikBicyclee.
+I ride a bike.
 And at times when the mood suits me and the weather is good – I am a bit of a wuss in that department – I will ride my bike to work.
 It is 10km door to door and takes me a little less than half an hour.
 After all I am no Lance Armstrong.
 The office building I work in has locker, shower and change facilities, as well as a secure bike room.
 I choose the regional path system as the best route, as the roads in the SW quadrant of the city are simply not conducive, or safe, for bike riding.

 Calgary has a very well developed pathway system which is fun to use.
 But it is a recreational system and not a commuting system.
 As a result, commutes take a little longer than they might otherwise on these purpose-built pathways.